 Rationale: Neither does anything else.
 Some programs do set it to a guessed value based upon a default prompt for certain distributions, but they don't restore it.
 You should be using

-to do that yourself -- see thebash
+PROMPT_COMMANDto do that yourself -- see thebashdocumentation.

 So since paludis won't do this for me, it's now my problem to set in place the proper infrastructure for this, and to maintain it.
 It ceases to be a configuration option, it becomes a user environment issue.
 And I have to maintain this environment across machines, because it's no longer part of the application.
 Paludis is a tool that is technically superior, but inferior on user friendliness.